Magi: Iranian sources

 The term only appears twice in Iranian texts from before the 5th century BC, and only one of these can be dated with precision.
 This one instance occurs in the trilingual Behistun inscription of Darius the Great, and which can be dated to about 520 BC.
-In this trilingual text, certain rebels have magian as an attribute; in the Old Persian portion as maγu- (generally assumed to be a loan word from Median).
+In this trilingual text, certain rebels have magian as an attribute; in the Old Persian portion as maγu- (generally assumed to be a loanword from Median).
 The meaning of the term in this context is uncertain.

 The other instance appears in the texts of the Avesta, the sacred literature of Zoroastrianism.
 In this instance, which is in the Younger Avestan portion, the term appears in the hapax moghu.tbiš, meaning "hostile to the moghu", where moghu does not (as was previously thought) mean "magus", but rather "a member of the tribe" or referred to a particular social class in the proto-Iranian language and then continued to do so in Avestan.